Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Democratic Source Coding

-Lemma \ref{lem:covering_efficiency_near_optimal_source_coding} shows that when compared to vanilla scalar quantizers, \textbf{DSC} and \textbf{NDSC} have remarkably better covering efficiency for large $n$, since it is either dimension independent or has a weak logarithmic dependence.
+where $\lambda = N/n$ is the aspect ratio of the frame $\Sv \in \Real^{n \times N}$, and $K_u$ is its upper Kashin constant. \end{lemma} Lemma \ref{lem:covering_efficiency_near_optimal_source_coding} shows that when compared to naive uniform scalar quantizers, \textbf{DSC} and \textbf{NDSC} have remarkably better covering efficiency for large $n$, since it is either dimension independent or has a weak logarithmic dependence.
 In the next section, we will show that this gives us independence/weak-logarithmic dependence on dimension for distributed optimization under bit-budget constraints.